So long, minibar: How the coronavirus will change hotel stays

-Hotel experts predict the pandemic will drastically alter hotel stays in coming months, prompting many properties to embrace a host of new practices, up to and including temperature checks upon arrival.
+Hotel experts predict that the pandemic will drastically alter hotel stays in coming months, prompting many properties to embrace a host of new practices, up to and including temperature checks upon guests' arrivals.

-Dev points to new safety-conscious procedures enacted in recent days at the Four Seasons Hotel in New York City as a prime example of the kinds of changes that could be coming soon to hotels across the nation.
+Dev points to safety-conscious procedures enacted in recent days at the Four Seasons Hotel in New York City as a prime example of the changes that could be coming soon to hotels across the country.

-“We're a guinea pig," said Rudy Tauscher, general manager at the Four Seasons.
-"We're at the forefront of the hospitality world’s ‘new normal.’”
+"We're a guinea pig," said Rudy Tauscher, general manager of the Four Seasons.
+"We're at the forefront of the hospitality world's 'new normal.'"

-The Four Seasons’ guinea pig journey began last month when H. Ty Warner, the New York property’s owner, said he would open his hotel's doors to medical professionals working on the COVID-19 battlefront.
-That announcement set into motion a series of moves that have overhauled the hotel’s standard operating procedure.
+The Four Seasons' guinea pig journey began last month, when H. Ty Warner, the property's owner, said he would open his hotel's doors to medical professionals working on the COVID-19 battlefront.
+The announcement set into motion a series of moves that have overhauled the hotel's standard operating procedure.

-Check-ins and check-outs at the hotel are currently performed virtually, with no human-to-human contact.
-Elevator rides are limited to just one guest per elevator.
-Room service has been discontinued and the hotel’s restaurant, bar and complimentary coffee station are indefinitely closed.
+Check-ins and check-outs are performed virtually, with no human-to-human contact.
+Elevator rides are limited to one guest per car.
+Room service has been discontinued, and the hotel's restaurant, bar and complimentary coffee station are closed indefinitely.

 "I think it's safe to say that breakfast buffets and communal tables and the kinds of things that had been traditions at many hotels are going away, for who knows how long," Tauscher said.

-The new procedures at Four Seasons New York were adopted out of the hotel's awareness that many of the medical professionals they’re lodging have been exposed to COVID-19.
-According to Tauscher, 125 guest rooms in the hotel —roughly half — have been reserved for medical personnel.
-But many of the hotel’s new safety protocols are now being sought by hotels around the world for all guests, not just for properties housing medical professionals.
+The new procedures at Four Seasons New York were adopted out of the hotel's awareness that many of the medical professionals it is lodging have been exposed to COVID-19.
+According to Tauscher, 125 guest rooms in the hotel — about half — have been reserved for medical personnel.
+But many of the hotel's new safety protocols are now being sought by hotels around the world for all guests, not just properties housing medical professionals.

-“Here in New York we’re leading the charge, but now the phone is ringing off the hook with calls from hotels from all over the place," said Dr. Robert Quigley, senior vice president of International SOS, the group tapped by the Four Seasons to make sure their pandemic-era property follows health and safety guidelines as set out by the Centers for Disease Control and Prevention.
+"Here in New York we're leading the charge, but now the phone is ringing off the hook with calls from hotels from all over the place," said Dr. Robert Quigley, senior vice president of International SOS, the group the Four Seasons tapped to make sure its pandemic-era property follows health and safety guidelines as set out by the Centers for Disease Control and Prevention.

 "Now, more than ever, safety is important to hotels," Quigley said.